California Truck Accident Attorney: Determining a Fault

 3. Policy of a trucking company and maintenance records

-Truck companies may share liability with the truck driver in the collision caused by the latter.
-The companies must exercise the duty of care by strictly implementing their policies, checking their driver’s histories, and having regular maintenance, check-up, and repair to their company-owned vehicles.
-Safety issues can be preventable if companies comply with federal safety regulations and conduct due diligence.
+Truck companies may share liability with the truck driver in a collision caused by the latter.
+The companies must exercise the duty of care by strictly implementing their policies, checking their driver’s histories, and having regular maintenance, check-ups, and repairs to their company-owned vehicles.
+Safety issues can be prevented if companies comply with federal safety regulations and conduct due diligence.

 4. Trucker’s records and black box